 Human subjects research is reviewed by an IRB according to the following categories:

 Research can be approved as “exempt” if it is no more than “minimal risk” and fits one of the exempt review categories as defined by federal regulation 45 CFR 46.
 Studies that may qualify for “Exempt” must be submitted to the IRB for review.
+Exempt reviews are conducted by a member of IRB staff.
+They do not require a convened committee meeting.

 Research can be approved as “expedited” if it is no more than “minimal risk” and fits in one of the federally designated expedited review categories.
+Exempedited reviews are conducted by a member of the IRB committee.
+They do not require a convened committee meeting.

 Research that does not qualify for expedited or exempt review (presents more than minimal risks to subjects) will receive review at a fully convened IRB committee meeting.